 To Wrap Up!

-CPT code 99459 helps healthcare providers account for practice expenses related to pelvic exams during E/M services.
-To use it correctly, providers must pair it with the right primary E/M codes, document thoroughly, and follow payer-specific guidelines.
-Staying updated on coding changes ensures accurate billing and proper reimbursement.
+CPT code 99459 allows providers to account for practice expense for pelvic exams during E/M services.
+To use it correctly providers must pair it with the right primary E/M codes, document thoroughly and follow payer rules.
+Stay current on coding changes to ensure accurate billing and reimbursement.

-As billing rules change, healthcare professionals should continuously update their knowledge through training, expert consultations, and professional resources.
-Proper use of CPT code 99459 supports efficient operations and reflects a commitment to quality care in women’s health.
+As coding rules change healthcare professionals should stay updated through training, expert advice and professional resources.
+Using CPT code 99459 correctly supports efficient operations and quality care in women’s health.

 Our billing professionals are up-to-date on the latest state-specific compliance requirements, including CPT code 99459 and surprise billing regulations.
 Let us help you avoid denials, ensure compliance, and boost your reimbursement.